 Here are the most common mistakes cat owners make:

 - Cats only being fed meat.
 Cats may be carnivores, but wild cats consume all of the prey, not just the muscle.
 The bone provides calcium, the innards supply B vitamins etc. Cats on meat-only diets will quickly develop weak bones prone to fracture, and grow poorly with a risk of lifelong deformities.

 - Making home-prepared food.
 While we are not opposed to this, it is very difficult to do well without a nutritionist.
 Human foods and diets which change are two big no no’s.

 - Believing that a cat will only eat a particular food.
 Cats are fussy animals, but you can definitely feed them the cat food your vet recommends.
 What’s more, this means that later in life you can change cats to the prescription diets they need.

 The best for your cat or kitten is a complete and balanced commercially available food.
 These come in a wide range of prices and types.

 We recommend either Hills Vetessentials or Royal Canin foods.
 It doesn’t matter with these foods if you feed tinned, sachets or dry food as long as fresh water is available at all times.
 Kittens get fixated on certain foods very quickly so if you want your cat to try new foods or appreciate a variety it is important to start them very young, preferably under 12 weeks of age.
 Click here for advice on making a natural, wild-type diet for a kitten.

 If your cat is inside only, you can buy Cat Grass from the garden centre and grow it in a pot in a window.
 If cats don’t have access to grass, they will often chew cut flowers, many of which such as lilies are highly toxic.

 This is optional but if you don’t supply a chewable food your cat’s teeth are likely to deteriorate and require dentistry.
 Adult cats have access to some very good complete and balanced dental diets such as Hills t/d.
 We recommend kittens be started on raw chicken necks.
-For more information, read our full article on Using the diet to keep cats teeth clean.
+For more information, read our full article on using the diet to keep cats teeth clean.